extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatn  (gcc)

-:switch:`-gnatn[12]`
+:samp:`-gnatn[12]`
-  The ``n`` here is intended to suggest the first syllable of the word 'inline'.
+  The `n` here is intended to suggest the first syllable of the word 'inline'.
-  GNAT recognizes and processes ``Inline`` pragmas.
-However, for inlining to actually occur, optimization must be enabled and, by default, inlining of subprograms across modules is not performed.
-If you want to additionally enable inlining of subprograms specified by pragma ``Inline`` across modules, you must also specify this switch.
+  GNAT recognizes and processes `Inline` pragmas.
+However, for the inlining to actually occur, optimization must be enabled and, in order to enable inlining of subprograms specified by pragma `Inline`, you must also specify this switch.

-  In the absence of this switch, GNAT does not attempt inlining across modules and does not access the bodies of subprograms for which ``pragma Inline`` is specified if they are not in the current unit.
+  In the absence of this switch, GNAT does not attempt inlining and does not need to access the bodies of subprograms for which `pragma Inline` is specified if they are not in the current unit.

   You can optionally specify the inlining level: 1 for moderate inlining across modules, which is a good compromise between compilation times and performances at run time, or 2 for full inlining across modules, which may bring about longer compilation times.
-If no inlining level is specified, the compiler will pick it based on the optimization level: 1 for :switch:`-O1`, :switch:`-O2` or :switch:`-Os` and 2 for :switch:`-O3`.
+If no inlining level is specified, the compiler will pick it based on the optimization level: 1 for *-O1*, *-O2* or *-Os* and 2 for *-O3*.

   If you specify this switch the compiler will access these bodies, creating an extra source dependency for the resulting object file, and